dopeboy/curriculum-2.0/units/4-javascript/lessons/2-function/README.md

 ### Closing

-Today you learned about variables in JavaScript and JavaScript itself.
-This is important because JavaScript is a programming language that we will eventually use to interact with HTML & CSS.
-Variables are important because they let us store values that we can manipulate later on.
-Next, we will learn about functions.
+Today you learned about how to call and create functions in JavaScript.
+This is important because functions let us package code that we can reuse over and over again.
+Others have written functions that we can use in our programs.
+We can also create functions to reuse in our own programs.
+Next, we will learn about pseudo-code and code commenting.

 #### Homework